O my God, I trust in You.~Psalm 25:2a NKJV

 God is worthy of our trust.
 Proverbs 3:5 TPT says “Trust in the Lord completely and do not rely on your own opinions.
 With all your heart, rely on Him to guide you, and he will lead you in every decision you make.”
 God is dependable.
 We can count on Him.

-Do you trust God with what is going on in your life right now, or are you holding on to the situation, and trying to control it yourself?
+Do you trust God with what is going on in your life?
+Have you given Him lordship?

-Lord God, please help me trust You completely with everything that is going on in my life.
+Father God, help me trust You completely with everything that is going on in my life.
 Lead and guide me in every decision I make.
-I know that You are trustworthy, and I can trust You with everything.
+I know You are trustworthy, and I can trust You with everything.

 Copyright 2021: Do You Trust Me?: Brandie J. Muncaster: All Rights Reserved